Japanese submarine Ro-31: Accident, salvage and commissioning

-On 21 August 1923, and accidental sinking during sea trials killed 88 men — 46 Imperial Japanese Navy personnel and 42 shipyard workers — out of 93 on board.
+On 21 August 1923, an accidental sinking during sea trials killed 88 men — 46 Imperial Japanese Navy personnel and 42 shipyard workers — out of 93 on board.
 Five men survived the sinking.
 Her commanding officer was among the survivors, and on 14 March 1924 he was found responsible for the loss of his submarine and fined 100 yen.

 Just after completing a pre-completion diving test and submerged sea trial off Kobe, she assumed a 30-degree down-angle by the bow and sank in the Seto Inland Sea 2 nmi off Kariya Point on Awaji Island when a hatch was opened prematurely, the wake of a passing ship swamped her, and the mismanagement of various valves caused her crew to lose control of her.

 Submarine No 70 was refloated on 24 October 1924 and dismantled.
 She was laid down again on 20 December 1924 to be rebuilt with the materials used in her original construction.
 She was relaunched on 25 September 1926 and was attached to the Sasebo Naval District the same day.
 She was completed and commissioned on 10 May 1927 and was renamed Ro-31 that day.